Skip to main content

 const snapshotInfo = await eyeson.getSnapshot(snapshotId)

-const snapshots = await eyeson.getRoomSnapshots(roomId, page, startedAt)
+const snapshots = await eyeson.getRoomSnapshots(roomId, page, startedAt, since, until)

 await eyeson.deleteSnapshot(snapshotId)